 Welcome to the Department of Historical, Philosophical and Religious Studies

-As the largest department in the Faculty of Arts, we are able to offer a diverse range of courses from archaeology, environmental archaeology, philosophy, history, history of science and ideas, religious studies, theology, science, technology and environmental studies to educational history.
+As the largest department in the Faculty of Arts, we are able to offer a diverse range of courses from archaeology, environmental archaeology, philosophy, history, history of science and ideas, religious studies, theology to educational history.
 We have a number of flourishing research groups and conduct research in a variety of exciting fields.
 Our researchers work closely with the local community and interact with the non-academic world via contributions to popular science and active participation in debates on culture and society.
 The department also hosts two national research infrastructures: The Environmental Archaeology Laboratory and the Strategic Environmental Archaeology Database (SEAD).

 Riksbankens Jubileumsfond (The National Bank of Sweden's research fund), has granted 5.421 million SEK to the further development of the environmental archaeological database (SEAD) at Umeå University for interdisciplinary studies of global challenges with new research and user groups.